 Low balance alerts can be set up online through most major banks.
 You can set up a minimum amount for the alert, and anytime your account goes below that, you will get an alert via email or text.
 This alert can help transfer money if needed before your account is overdrawn or not use your debit card until you have the necessary funds.

 Track and Manage Spending and Account Balance

 Another thing you can do to prevent future overdrafts is to track all of your spending and deposits into your bank accounts.
-Creating a personalized budget can be a great way to know exactly how much money you have coming in and going out.
+Building a yearly budget can be a great way to know exactly how much money you have coming in and going out.
 And then, you can go online to see precisely when spending and deposits have been made.

 Have a Linked Account To Avoid Overdraft Fees

 Another way to protect yourself is to have a linked savings account or credit account to your checking.
 Having multiple accounts with one bank can make it easy to transfer money from one account to another.
 For most people, their savings accounts are the first place they go when they need some extra cushioning for their checking accounts.
 When your bank accounts are linked, you can send money via direct deposit in a matter of minutes to prevent overdraft.

 Another thing you can do to avoid Overdraft fees is strategically plan your monthly bills.
 Most people have their monthly bills paid through their online accounts.
 Let’s say that you get paid twice a month, one time on the 15th and the other at the end of the month.
 It would make the most sense to have your bills set up to be paid a day after each of your paydays.
 That way, you don’t have to worry about all your recurring transactions going through at once, potentially leading to an account being overdrawn.